-This will massively improve your chances of your video getting watched!
+This will also massively improve your chances of your video getting watched!

 A video with closed captions engages far more on social media, and they rank better because they cater to the hearing impaired.

 Video Descriptions & Hashtags

 Make sure that your videos are posted with good quality description of what it’s about.
 This is very important.